 David has a line where he'd been planning on doing a collaboration with the London Philharmonic.
-Something like 20 years later, Metallica came out with "S&M," a live album featuring the band playing alongside the San Francisco Symphony.
+15 years later, Metallica came out with "S&M," a live album featuring the band playing alongside the San Francisco Symphony.
 Not to mention that there's now an entire genre of Symphonic Metal...

 One of Spinal Tap's drummers died in a "bizarre gardening accident"; Toto drummer Jeff Porcaro was reported to have died after inhaling insecticide that he had been spraying in his garden.
 However, coroners later put his death down to a heart attack due to cocaine abuse.
 Family and friends disputed this, claiming that he had a family history of heart conditions and was not a heavy cocaine user.